IsaacScript/isaacscript/docs/getting-started.md

 - If you have the game open and are in a run, `isaacscript` will then send a message to a helper mod called `isaacscript-watcher`.
 - `isaacscript-watcher` will run the `luamod` console command corresponding to your project. (e.g. `luamod revelations`)
 - After the `luamod` command is executed, your mod has been reloaded - it is now ready to test!
-- If compilation failed for any reason, then you will be able to see the errors on both the `isaacscript` window and in-game.
-(The `isaacscript-watcher` mod will draw them on the screen for you.)
+- If compilation failed for any reason, then you will be able to see the errors on both the `isaacscript` console window and in-game.
+(The `isaacscript-watcher` mod will draw it on the screen for you.)

 Note that `isaacscript` will automatically install the `isaacscript-watcher` helper mod for you, so you don't have to do anything.
 Just test to see that it works: